 How do you know if you have mice?
 How long do they live?
 Where should you place traps, and what do you do if they are not catching the mice?
 Find out the answers to questions about mice and mouse control.

 The best offense against pests is a strong defense.
 If you are like almost half the households questioned in a University of Kentucky survey, a single cockroach in your home would cause you to pull out a can of bug spray or call a pest control professional.
-Instead of waiting to go on the defense against an insect, rodent or bird that has entered your home, take the offense by implementing 10 steps to keeping pests out.

 9. Pest Control for the Homeowner

 Rodents are just one pest that can invade the home.
 Pests are defined by the EPA as "living organisms that occur where they are not wanted or that cause damage to crops or humans or other animals."
 This can be animal - insects, mice, rats, wildlife; plant - weeds; or organisms and microorganisms - bacteria and viruses.
 Learn the basics of do-it-yourself animal pest control - the why and the how.

 Sometimes it is better to hire a pest control professional than to try to do it yourself.
 This is particularly true if the pest problem is ongoing, if the infestation has become large, or if the products needed for control are "professional use only."
 When you do need to hire a pest control company, here are 12 top tips to keep in mind.